FlowSs/GIST/README.md

 python compute_corr.py -d cifar10 -t fuzz -o densenet100bc -i 0
 ```

 If `--save` is provided, the results will be added to a `.csv` file named `res.csv`.
 Note that, since it only ADDS the results, one has to be careful if some results already have been computed.
 It does not delete the files before executing nor doesn't it check whether the file is already populated or not.
 The `res.csv` file will contain the data needed to obtain Table 3 in our paper.
-It needs to be done for all objective models and all procedures in order to have the same Table 3.
+It needs to be done for all models under test and all procedures in order to have the same Table 3.
 We provide said data in `results_files/`, in each `res_PROCEDURE.csv` file.

+Each `res_PROCEDURE.csv` is structured as follow: each row is the result for a model under test seed for a given similarity metric.
+It is structured in block of 6 rows (one for each metric), e.g. the first 6 rows are the results for the 6 metrics (PWCCA, CKA, Ortho, Acc, Dis and JDiv) for Densenet100bc seed 0, then the 6 next are for the 6 metrics for Densenet100bc seed 1, ...etc Available data are the obtained Kendall-tau, the associated p-value, the Top-1 and Top-5 criterion as well as the fault type coverage value obtained for the Top-1 and Top-5 criteria.

 If `--plot` is given, the data will be plotted to examine the correlation.